adamlek/distributional-semantics/README.md

 	Creates word and random vectors from a vocabulary(list of words)

     PARAMS:
+		INIT:
         	dimensions: dimensionality of the random/word vector (default: 1024)
         	random_elements: how many random indices to insert +1's and -1's into in the random vector (default: 6)

     INPUT:
         vocabulary_vectorizer: List of words